Authentication: API Keys and Idempotency

 Common authentication failures

-• 401 unauthorized: token missing, malformed, revoked, or environment mismatch.
+• 401 unauthorized: bearer token is missing, malformed, revoked, or does not match any project.

 Hardening checklist